-They said: then let's discuss with the other delegations and issue a communiqué, where all of these issues are raised.
-We'll go and discuss with the other delegations as well, and then we'll come back again and discuss with you.
+They said: then let's talk with the other delegations and issue a communiqué, where all of these issues would be raised.
+We'll go and talk with the other delegations as well, and then we'll come back again and talk with you.

-We went to the embassy and at about twelve at night they finished the discussions with the others and came to us - Brezhnev and Khrushchev - and told us: we discussed with all the others.
+We went to the embassy and at about twelve at night they finished the discussions with the others and came to us - Brezhnev and Kosygin- and told us: we held discussions with all the others.
 Of course, everybody has his own opinion, and everybody wants a more comprehensive communiqué We have to take a stand.
-The main point, however, is that we cannot help taking a stand and include in the communiqué the issue of [border] incidents with China, that this is the main issue.
-[They added} that it would be inconceivable for us to meet and discuss about anything and not discuss about the most serious issue.

-After they repeated again history according to them, that we have to raise the issue of European security, that we have to raise the issue of the Middle East - things that they had repeated the day before - they told us: look what Nixon did, he advocated the strengthening of NATO, of course, in one form or another; he declared that Germany could not remain divided for ever, and it would have to be united [in the long run], and then he called for the peaceful solution of issues, but only in general terms.
-[They added] that [the Western countries] were strengthening NATO, and we have to factor in this fact.
+The main point, however, is that we cannot help taking a stand and include in the communiqué the issue of border incidents with China, that this is the main issue.
+[They added] that it would be inconceivable for us to meet and discuss else and not discuss the most serious issue.
+After they repeated their story again, that we have to raise the issue of European security, that we have to raise the issue of the Middle East - things that they had repeated the day before - they told us: look what Nixon did, he demanded the strengthening of NATO, of course, in a form or other; he declared for the fact that Germany could not remain divided for ever, and it would have to be united [in the long run], and then he declared for the peaceful solution of issues, but only in general terms.
+[They added] that [the Western countries] were strengthening NATO, and we have to factor in this

 [Later] they spoke about Vietnam again, the Middle East, the FRG, and the last outstanding issue was China.

 We listened in silence, and did not interrupt them at all.